GeotrekCE/Geotrek-admin/docs/import-data/development.rst

         * ``default_fields_values`` to define a value that will be assigned to a specific field when the external object does not contain the corresponding tag
         * See the `geotrek/zoning/parsers.py/ <https://github.com/GeotrekCE/Geotrek-admin/blob/master/geotrek/zoning/parsers.py/>`_  file for details about parsers

-        The parsed objects will be those contained in the ``settings.SPATIAL_EXTENT`` bounding box.

     .. md-tab-item:: Restricted areas

-        To import restricted areas from OpenStreetMap, edit the ``var/conf/parsers.py`` file with the following content:
+        To import restricted areas from OpenStreetMap, define a subclass of ``geotrek.tourism.parsers.OpenStreetMapRestrictedAreaParser`` in your ``var/conf/parsers.py`` file with the following content:

         ::

-            from geotrek.zoning.parsers import OpenStreetMapRestrictedAreaParser

             class RegionalNatureParkParser(OpenStreetMapDistrictParser):
                 provider = "OpenStreetMap"